lvgl/docs_old/en/overview/display.md

 Every display has each set of [Screens](overview/object#screen-the-most-basic-parent) and the object on the screens.

+Be sure not to confuse displays and screens:

+* **Displays** are the physical hardware drawing the pixels.
+* **Screens** are the high-level root objects associated with a particular display.
+One display can have multiple screens associated with it, but not vice versa.

 Screens can be considered the highest level containers which have no parent.
 The screen's size is always equal to its display and size their position is (0;0).
 Therefore, the screens coordinates can't be changed, i.e. `lv_obj_set_pos()`, `lv_obj_set_size()` or similar functions can't be used on screens.